Mike-Veilleux/Unity-Elevator-System/README.md

 ## Install
 This is a small, but complete Unity scene.
 Clone this repo and start it as a normal Unity project.
 All caches have been removed to make it lighter.

+## Licensing
+Feel free to use it in all your project, no strings attached!